 The ICU team is made up of the following:

 - Attending (staff) physician —This doctor specializes in pulmonary or critical care medicine and oversees all of your loved one’s care.

 - Fellow —This doctor has graduated from medical school and is now receiving additional training in pulmonary medicine and/or critical care.
-He or she will likely help the attending physician with procedures and care management.
+They will likely help the attending physician with procedures and care management.

 - Resident — This caregiver is a licensed medical doctor who is continuing training in internal medicine.
-He or she works closely with the attending physician and fellow.
+They work closely with the attending physician and fellow.

-- Intern — In this case, an intern is still a licensed medical doctor, but he or she is in the first year of training after medical school.
+- Intern — In this case, an intern is still a licensed medical doctor, but they are in the first year of training after medical school.
 An intern may be involved in performing some tests and daily exams.

 - Consultant — A physician who specializes in an area of medicine or surgery.
 The consultant provides focused recommendations on specific problems.

 - Advanced practice provider (APP) – A healthcare professional, nurse practitioner or physician assistant who participates in all aspects of care and collaborates with physicians to implement a plan of care.

 - Registered nurse (RN) – An RN provides you and your loved ones with information about medicines, tests and procedures.
 The RN will be the most available to you since they are assigned to no more than one other patient in the ICU, and it is typically the patient in the next room.
 The same number of nurses are available at night as during the day.